Enteric Fever

 - Do not eat food from open places restaurants

-A doctor will ask you about your medical history, travel history and suspect your symptoms.
+A doctor will ask you about your medical history, and travel history and suspect your symptoms.

-Enteric fever is further diagnosed by laboratory tests to detect the presence bacteria during the first week, that include;
+Enteric fever is further diagnosed by laboratory tests to detect the presence of bacteria during the first week, which include the following:

 - Blood culture test